-Growing up in the West Indies — St. Vincent, Bequia, Barbados, St. Lucia, Antigua, then back to St. Vincent — I experienced Christmas very differently than the way it is in Central New Jersey1.
+Growing up in the British West Indies (Caribbean) in St. Vincent, Bequia, Barbados, St. Lucia, Antigua, I experienced Christmas very differently than the way it is in Central New Jersey1.
 In the islands I lived in, Christmas trees were always artificial (including face snow! ) and people tended to visit family and friends for drinks and merriment.
-It was a time for church (Methodist, Anglican, Catholic etc).
+It was a time for Church, to be specific Catholic Church.
 Other than that, Christmas day was just like any other festive2 day in the West Indies — breezy and sunny with the possibility of rum.

-Bhavna asked me about West Indian Christmas food and all I could think of was a cloved ham and Punch de Creme4.
+Bhavna asked me about West Indian Christmas food and all I could think of was a clove ham and Punch de Creme4.
 LOL!

 I tweaked the original recipe a bit.
 Ron Zacapa rum is too fine to use a mixer so I used something cheaper.
 I picked up some Sailor Jerry Spiced Rum and Planat Cognac VS from Steele’s Wine Cellar.
 I didn’t have access to sugar cane syrup but Shoprite has Liquid Sugar in the Raw.
 I also changed the units of measure to metric.
 This is the 21st century.